Patticakepop

 Survey quotes worked perfectly to reiterate the ultimate purpose for wanting cake at your party.

-Candid, big smiles, having fun together.
-Room and cakes were styles with the same colours from the palette.
-Girls all in white.
+Candid interactions and big smiles, with the girls having fun together.
+The room and cakes were styled with the same colours from the palette, and the girls all in white.

-Liberal use of cake galleries on the landing and section pages rather than separate gallery pages like other sites, so they don’t have to navigate off – they are within the same journey on the way.
+Liberal use of cake galleries on the landing pages and sections, rather than separate gallery pages like other sites.
+No need to navigate away – they are within the same journey on the way to the purchase decision.

 The cake builder explanation